 We succeed when our customers achieve measurable well-being and business results.

 We build trust between individuals and their organizations.

 We help our customers amplify organizational support for employee well-being.

 We seek customers who invest in being great places to work.

 We know the only way to fulfill our mission is by delighting customers.

 LAURA HAMILL, PH.D.

 Laura leads the People Team, nurturing the company's award-winning culture of improvement while developing groundbreaking people practices and architecting employee engagement strategies for Limeade and its 100+ enterprise customers.
-Laura is also the founder and Managing Director of the Limeade Institute, which conducts proprietary research, establishes market points of view and keeps a pulse on the latest employee well-being and engagement trends.
+Laura is also the founder and Chief People Officer of the Limeade Institute, which conducts proprietary research, establishes market points of view and keeps a pulse on the latest employee well-being and engagement trends.
 She earned her Ph.D. in industrial/organizational psychology from Old Dominion University and a B.S. in psychology from the University of North Carolina, Chapel Hill.